The Household Support Fund is a government scheme to help ease the financial pressure from the rising cost of living.

-Starting in November, we are using a range of channels, such as:
+Since November 2022, we have used a range of channels, such as:

-- Printed article in local magazines such as CR3, CR6, RH8, RH9, TN16 which is delivered to households in the district in early December.
+- Printed articles in December 2022 and February 2023 local magazines such as CR3, CR6, RH8, RH9, TN16 which is delivered to households in the district.

 - Social media campaign including into 30+ Facebook groups.